tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 You'll need to adjust some settings for things like your PostgreSQL connection information.
 To do this, open the folder where you've extracted OSM Bright to in Finder and run through the following steps.

 1. Make a copy of configure.sample.py and name it configure.py.
-2. Open the new configure.py in a text editor.
-3. Optionally change the name of your project from the default, 'OSM Bright'.
+2. Optionally change the name of your project or any other settings by editing 'configure.py' (but the defaults should be fine).
-4. Adjust the path to point to your MapBox project folder.
-If your Mac OS X username is 'mary', it should likely be `/Users/mary/Documents/MapBox/project/`.
-5. change the line that says `config["postgis"]["user"]     = ""` to `config["postgis"]["user"]     = "postgres"`
-6. Save & close the file.
+3. Save & close the file.

-If you've set up PostgreSQL as described in Step 0 this should be all you need to change.
-Save & quit.
-(If you've set things up differently you may need to specify a password or different user name.)

 **Note:** At this point if you've never run TileMill before you should find it in your Applications folder and run it - the first time it runs it will set up some folders we need for the next step.